-4.12.
+4.13.
 Data Splitter

 Use the Data Splitter if you want the next step in the workflow to process each file individually.
+It can also be used to group files according customised criteria.

 Attention: Only use this task when necessary ; when the default behavior of the workflow is not what you want.
 This kind of splitting can create a very large amount of extra 'tokens' and that significantly increases the complexity and load of the workflow engine.
+Learn more in Avoid excessive amounts of Tokens on page 49.

-Important: We advise to first learn about how a workflow can process files in groups in the page Understanding Tokens (Grouping of Output Files) on page 67.
+Important: We advise to first learn about how a workflow can process files in groups in the page Understanding Tokens (Grouping of Output Files) on page 68.